The History of Social Media in 33 Key Moments

-Here, we’ve compiled some of the most pivotal “moments” in social media’s history.
-From the very first social networking site (invented in the 1990s), to recent changes to networks with billions of users.
+We’ve compiled some of the most pivotal “moments” in social media’s history, from the very first social networking site to brand-new apps.

 So sit back, relax, and join us while we look back at what once was the future.